Maine Maple Sunday 2021

-While Maine dairy farmers steward thousands of acres of open farmland and pastures across the state, they also oversee a great deal of acres in small woodlands.
-As this time of year is too cold and wet and often too snowy for farmers to get on the fields to start planting crops, so many take to the woods to tap trees for maple syrup.
+While Maine dairy farmers steward thousands of acres of open farmland and pastures across the state, they also oversee many acres in small woodlands.
+This time of year is too cold, wet, and often snowy for farmers to get on the fields to start planting crops.
+So, many take to the woods to tap trees for maple syrup.

-If you’re down that way, it’d be worth the trip to try some of Silvery Moon Creamery‘s spicy smoky maple curds at Smiling Hill Farm in Westbrook, where they will also have an Easter Egg Gathering this week (tickets required, book in advance).
+If you’re down that way, it’d be worth the trip to try some of Silvery Moon Creamery‘s spicy smoky maple curds at Smiling Hill Farm in Westbrook.
+Along with Maine Maple Sunday celebrations, they will have an Easter Egg Gathering this week.
+Tickets are required, so book in advance.

-The Guillemette family in Lyman owns and operates both BrookRidge Organic Dairy Farm and BrookRidge Boilers Maple Syrup, where they have all kinds of homemade sweet goodies like maple taffy (tire d’érable) or canned sugar on snow, maple cones, maple fudge and more.
+The Guillemette family in Lyman owns and operates both Brook Ridge Organic Dairy Farm and Brook Ridge Boilers Maple Syrup.
+They have all kinds of homemade sweet goodies like maple taffy (tire d’érable), canned sugar on snow, maple cones, maple fudge, and more.